-"Dallas County is reporting more human cases of West Nile virus and West Nile virus associated deaths.
-It is very important to follow the four D's to protect yourself from mosquitos that carry West Nile Virus", said Dr. Philip Huang, Director of DCHHS.
+"Dallas County continues to have mosquitos testing positive for West Nile virus.
+It is very important to follow the four D's to protect yourself from mosquitos that carry West Nile virus", said Dr. Philip Huang, Director of DCHHS.

 Residents should use the 4Ds to reduce exposure to mosquitoes: